empriselab/RCareWorld/README.md

 # Install Guide
 If you are proceeding immediately after the "Cloning the Repo" step, navigate back to the RCareWorld directory.

-- Navigate to `RCareWorld` folder: Example command: `cd ~/RCareWorld` (this command may vary depends on where your RCareWorld folder is).
+- Navigate to `RCareWorld` folder: Example command: `cd ~/RCareWorld` (this command may vary depending on where your RCareWorld folder is).
-- Install `pyrcareworld` module:
+- Install `pyrcareworld` module: the bash file creates and activates a conda environment called `rcareworld`, and then installs the pyrcareworld module and its dependencies in that conda environment:
   - Ubuntu: `bash install/Ubuntu/install_pyrcareworld.sh`.
   - Windows: `./install/Windows/install_pyrcareworld.bat`.
 Note on Windows you may need to install Microsoft Visual C++ 14.0 or greater using Visual Studio Installer.
 If you are confused as to how to do this, reference this tutorial: https://www.youtube.com/watch?v=yBvxsw6OOw4.
   - MacOS: `bash install/Mac/install_pyrcareworld.sh`.